Category Archives: Letterpress

 Another piece is the (extremely cool-looking) circular Sefirot (Iggulim), which depicts the ray of Divine Light (Kav) penetrating the bubble of finite Nothingness within Infinitude (Tzimtzum), shattering it.
 I tried a Hebrew-English version, but it looks better with just Hebrew, so that is what I am printing.

-And finally, I may be printing a highly unorthodox and questionable — possibly heretical — Sefirot, of extremely suspect origin, which has been sternly rejected by every Kabbalah expert I’ve shown it to.
+And finally, I may be printing a highly unorthodox and questionable — possibly heretical — Sefirot, of occult, non-Jewish origin, which has been sternly rejected by every Kabbalah expert I’ve shown it to.
 I have found a way to bring it into better alignment with the tradition, though, through strategic use of parentheses, indicating non-sefirah status of some of the beings included in the symbol, bringing the number to yod.

 My hope is that what seems unorthodox through the template of convention, might eventually turn out to be postorthodox.